diegodoimo/intrinsic_dimension/README.md

 ```
 and install the package intrinsicDimension:
 ```
-install.packages("intrinsicDimension")
+install.packages("intrinsicDimension")                  #ess estimator
-install.packages("reticulate")
+install.packages("reticulate")                          #numpy interface
 ```
 To reproduce the DANCo estimator tests you must have MATLAB installed.
-We used MATLAB version 2021b.
+We used MATLAB version 2021a.

 ## Usage